cityofaustin/atd-airflow/README.md

 ### Slack operator utility

-The Slack operator utility makes use of the integration between the Airflow and a Slack app webhook.
+The Slack operator utility makes use of the integration between Airflow and a Slack app webhook.
 The purpose of the utility is to add Slack notifications to DAGs using the [callback](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/logging-monitoring/callbacks.html#callback-types) parameters.
-Failure, critical failure, and success notifications are implemented.
+Failure and success notifications are implemented.

 To configure the Slack operator in your local instance, from the Airflow UI go to **Admin** > **Connections** and choose **Slack API** as the **connection type**.
 You can find the remaining settings in 1Password under the **Airflow - Slack Bot** item.